jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/5_Physical_Collet.typ

 A potential mitigation strategy involves the utilization of single-sided collets that partially enclose either the upper or lower wing surface exclusively.
 This approach allows unrestricted vertical expansion of the structure during loading.
 Correspondence with IMA Dresden has confirmed the practical feasibility of such an approach.
 The application of tension loads through collets present various implementation possibilities, especially when combining crane and cylinder systems.
 While the crane-only approach exhibits certain operational limitations, the integration of hydraulic cylinders enables enhanced load application flexibility.
 However, the numerical representation of collet-wing interactions in #gls("fem") models introduces additional complexity due to the requisite precision in contact condition modeling.
 This complexity manifests particularly in scenarios where the collet encases the profile, introducing asymmetric loading conditions between the constrained lower surface and the unconstrained upper surface during lift operations.

-To conclude, cost assessment for collet implementation remains contingent upon detailed specification of load discretization requirements and accuracy parameters.
+To conclude, cost assessment for collet implementation remains contingent upon detailed specification of #gls("ld") requirements and accuracy parameters.
 The integration of crane systems and associated load harnesses introduces significant cost implications relative to simpler methods such as the sandbag implementation.
 The determination of collet suitability for specific testing scenarios necessitates in-depth evaluation of two critical factors: achievable load introduction accuracy and the influence of constraint forces on structural behavior.
 These aspects must be thoroughly analyzed within the context of specific test requirements to ensure appropriate selection of the load introduction methods.